ccahsh/ccah.github.io/README.md

 # charlesshin.github.io
 Rough homepage dump for personal web.
+Huge thanks to @ajkln for HTML5 UP.
+Pardon me for the repetitive coloring.